 April 21, 2020

-“The types of solutions we provide usually have multi-billion-dollar things on the other end of the hook,” says Steve Andrews, general manager – Wazee Crane.
-“We work on complicated, highly secured, sometimes secret projects.
+“The solutions we provide usually have multi-billion-dollar equipment on the other end of the hook,” says Steve Andrews, general manager of Wazee Crane.
+“We develop complicated, highly secured solutions.
 Where other companies shy away from those opportunities, they are absolutely in our wheelhouse.”

 Sierra Nevada Dream Chaser® Spacecraft

-“Since 2003, we’ve partnered extensively with Lockheed Martin as equals to perfect the fixture solutions and series of controls to protect the huge investments being made in these satellites and other equipment,” he says.
-“Load sensing, laser positioning…it’s driven us to provide highly-technical solutions that people don’t always associate with cranes.”
+“We’ve partnered extensively with Lockheed Martin to perfect the fixture solutions and series of controls to protect the huge investments being made in their equipment,” Andrews says.
+“From load sensing to laser positioning, we’re driven to provide highly-technical solutions that people don’t always associate with cranes.
+Our capabilities are rare.”